akazukin5151/koneko/README.md

 * lscat now slightly faster as the image number is calculated only when it finishes downloading, not on every recursion.
 * Fixed opening the manual in user modes not working
 * Fixed bug in lscat: number of columns now determines when to print page spacings
+* Improvement for lscat: the screen will be filled with the most rows as possible

 #### Code
 * Extract out common behaviour from Gallery and Users ui classes into AbstractUI